LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/what-i-mean-is.md

 tags: ["love"]
 title: "what-i-mean-is"
 ---
 What I mean is,

 I like you a lot,

 I might sometimes

 be deceiving and dumb.

+&nbsp;

 Between you and that pretty song,

 I like better the thought

 of you and I